 2Institute of Chemical Biology and Fundamental Medicine, Siberian Branch of the Russian Academy of Sciences, 630090 Novosibirsk, Russia

-3Meshalkin National Medical Research Center, Ministry of Health of the Russian Federation, 630055 Novosibirsk, Russia
+3Meshalkin National Medical Research Centre, Ministry of Healthcare of Russian Federation, 630090 Novosibirsk, Russia

 4Novosibirsk State University, 630090 Novosibirsk, Russia

 Received April 30, 2019; Revised June 3, 2019; Accepted June 3, 2019